Skip to main content

 CPU

-It would be best if you use the latest available hardware platform.
+For optimal performance, always use the latest available hardware platform.

 Disks